 Key issue Did the Scottish Government (or others where relevant) agree to the recommendation?
-Progress against delivery Notes and additional information Lord President, Lord Carloway, to provide details of how they address unacceptable behaviour and language and ensure that their workforces are meeting the needs of vulnerable and traumatised people.
-This should include: details of any codes of practice and ethics and how these are enforced; transparent complaints processes; and how recruitment processes have been adapted to attract a more diverse workforce that meets the culture, skills and principles of the organisations detailed information on this.
-Lord President/SCTS still to respond.
-The Scottish Government has said that the Programme for Government outlined its commitment to introduce a Police Complaints & Misconduct Bill in parliamentary session 2022/23.
+Progress against delivery Notes and additional information workforces are meeting the needs of vulnerable and traumatised people.
+This should include: details of any codes of practice and ethics and how these are enforced; transparent complaints processes; and how recruitment processes have been adapted to attract a more diverse workforce that meets the culture, skills and principles of the organisations The Scottish Government has said that the Programme for Government outlined its commitment to introduce a Police Complaints & Misconduct Bill in parliamentary session 2022/23.
 The Scottish Government has said that the Bill will embed good practice and underline the importance of maintaining and exceeding the high standards expected of Scotland's police officers, improving transparency of police complaints and conduct processes.
-The Committee is to contact SCTS for an update.
+The Committee may wish to task the clerks with contacting SCTS for details of their codes of practice.